Connect with others who understand.

 Another shared, “The worst.
 Mine are pressure headaches.
 It feels like my head and face are in a vise and being squeezed to death.”

-If you have any of the following symptoms of stroke or seizure, however, you should get medical help immediately:
+If you have any of the following symptoms, however, you should get medical help immediately:

 • Seizures